Bulgarian phonology: Palatalization

 However, in denti-alveolars (//tʲ/, /dʲ/, /tsʲ/, /dzʲ/, /sʲ/, /zʲ//), the place of articulation neither shifts towards the palate, nor is the tongue raised.
 Instead, they are articulated with the blade of the tongue (laminally) rather than the tip (apically), which results in greater surface contact of the tongue front and a modification of the primary articulatory gesture.
 Stoykov defines them as "weakly palatalized", while Scatton notes that the position of the mid-tongue in palatalized stops is not much higher than that in their plain counterparts.
 A comparison with the articulation of the same consonants in a language where palatal consonants indisputably exist, such as Russian, reveals drastically different articulation, with Bulgarian being completely non-conformant with the definition of palatalization.
-A comparison of the articulation of bilabials and labiodentals (//pʲ/, /bʲ/, /mʲ/, /fʲ/, /vʲ//) in Bulgarian also reveals much less pronounced secondary palatal gesture than in Russian.
+A comparison of the articulation of bilabials and labiodentals (//pʲ/, /bʲ/, /mʲ/, /fʲ/, /vʲ//) in Bulgarian also reveals a much less pronounced secondary palatal gesture than in Russian.